echkode/PhantomBrigadeMod_DeadMechWalking/README.md

 # DeadMechWalking

-A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) A Phantom Brigade library mod to add a new self-detonation action.
+A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) to add a new self-detonation action.

 It is compatible with game release version **1.3**.
 It works with both the Steam and Epic installs of the game.
 All library mods are fragile and susceptible to breakage whenever a new version is released.